-discoursing, it is difficult if not impossible to locate an irreducible, singular source.
-The third, most postmodern sense and the definition that has direct connections to the ways in which Latour and others call for viewing our contemporary disposition of being in the world comprises intertextuality.
+world comprises intertextuality.
 Intertextuality "conceives all that one says as a fabric woven into a much wider network of interrelated texts with references to each other.
 The speaker or writer is also woven into this fabric."
 In this sense, it is clearly impossible to suggest that an "author" originates a work; rather, the author and his or her words are "carried along by the network of words in circulation."
-"Authors" are no longer considered to "own" words; instead, the author is considered to be a product of the larger circulation of narratives (133).
-"Literary output," according to Ijessling, can be defined "not as the work of an author, but as a web of meanings.
-On the one hand, it results from a network of previous arguments and assertions and, on the other hand, it opens up unlimited possibilities of new arguments and texts" (132).
-The same networked logic that defines our general ontological sense of being in the world also defines the way in which texts (with implications for knowledge and power) are produced and circulate in the world: "At the pinnacle of contemporary production, information and communication are the very commonies produced; the network itself is the site of both production and circulation" (Hardt and Negri 2009, 298).
+Authors" are no longer considered to "own" words; instead, the author is considered to be a product of the larger circulation of narratives.
+Literary output, according to Ijessling, can be defined "not as the work of an author, but as a web of meanings.
+On the one hand, it results from a network of previous arguments and assertions and, on the other hand, it opens up unlimited possibilities of new arguments and texts."
+The same networked logic that defines our general ontological sense of being in the world also defines the way in which texts (with implications for knowledge and power) are produced and circulate in the world: "At the pinnacle of contemporary production, information and communication are the very commodities produced; the network itself is the site of both production and circulation."